polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 * delete

 This allows you to easily create an HTTP endpoint, wrapping your HTTP verb, controlling its URL in the process.
-Magic will treat your Hyperlambda file, as if it was a _"function"_, and use your file's extension to figure out what HTTP verb to use to invoke it.
+Magic will treat your Hyperlambda files as if they were _"functions"_, and use your file extension to figure out what HTTP verb to use to resolve it.

 ## Creating an echo service